phoenix125/7dtdServerUpdateUtility/readme.txt

 - OK to use with most other server managers: Use this tool to install and maintain the server and use your other tools to manage game play features.
 - Automatically download and install a new 7 Days To Die Dedicated Server: No need to do it manually.
 - Automatically keeps server updated.
+- Now send telnet & global chat in-game messages with a click.
 - After updates, "(Almost) Future Proof" option adds 19 existing parameters to the new serverconfig.xml file to accommodate config changes during updates.
 - Announce server updates and/or restarts in game, on Discord and Twitch.
 - Works with both STABLE and EXPERIMENTAL versions.